chrismile/LineVis/README.md

 # Flow and Stress Line Visualization

-LineVis is a visualization tool for rendering dense sets of 3D lines using the graphics APIs OpenGL and Vulkan.
+LineVis is a visualization tool for rendering dense sets of 3D lines using the graphics API Vulkan.
 It supports loading both traditional flow lines as well as stress lines from multiple principal stress directions.

 ![Teaser image of different data sets displayed using LineVis.](https://chrismile.net/github/linevis/teaser.png)